 Further information can be obtained from the Greenwich Maritime Institute, University of Greenwich, Old Royal Naval College, Park Row, Greenwich, London, SE10 9LS, UK.
 Tel: +44 0208 331 7688.

-Diploma, MA, and PhD in Maritime History at the University of Hull
+MA, MRES, and PhD at the Maritime Historical Studies Centre, University of Hull

 For further information about these programmes or the PhD programme, contact Dr Richard Gorski, Department of History, University of Hull, Hull, HU6 7RX, UK.
 Tel: +44 01482 465183.